jamilbar/XO-Game/README.md

   ```
   java Tournament 3 4 3 console human whatever
   ```

-## Input Validation
-If an invalid player type or renderer is entered, the program will prompt the user to choose a valid option.

-## Classes and Interfaces
-### Interfaces
-- Renderer
-- Player

-### Classes
-- Board
-- VoidRenderer
-- ConsoleRenderer
-- KeyboardInput
-- HumanPlayer
-- CleverPlayer
-- WhateverPlayer
-- GeniusPlayer
-- Game
-- Tournament
-- PlayerFactory
-- RendererFactory

-### Constants
-- enum Mark

 ## Contributions
 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.